-Across the country, parks and recreation areas, including many of the country’s boating access areas, launches, docks, and marinas are closed or restricted – but that doesn’t mean that you can’t enjoy some time with your family on the boat.
-We’ve broken down restrictions and boating opportunities across the Country, to provide easy access to boating information in your state.
+Across the country, parks and recreation areas, including many of the country’s boating access areas, launches, docks, and marinas, were closed or restricted — but it was still possible to enjoy time on a boat.

-• Keep your distance from other waterway users and don’t anchor or moor your boat close to others.
+- Keep your distance from other waterway users, and don’t anchor or moor your boat close to others.

-• Check your fuel levels!
+- Check your fuel levels!
 Make sure your boat is fuelled up before you head out, and check the opening hours of fueling docks.
-Many fueling areas for boaters may be closed, so don’t assume you can gas-up at your usual spot.
+Many fueling areas for boaters may be closed, so don’t assume you can gas up at your usual spot.

 Alabama